jepsen-io/jepsen/infoq/article.markdown

 fails.
 However, the distributed system comprised of the server *and* a client may not be consistent.

-Postgres' commit protocol, like most relational databases, is a special case of two-phase commit.
+Postgres' commit protocol is a special case of two-phase commit.
 In the first phase, the client votes to commit (or abort) the current transaction, and sends that message to the server.
 The server checks to see whether its consistency constraints allow the transaction to proceed, and if so, it votes to commit.
 It writes the transaction to storage and informs the client that the commit has taken place (or failed, as the case may be.)
 Now both the client and server agree on the outcome of the transaction.

 What happens if the message acknowledging the commit is dropped before the client receives it?
 Then the client does't know whether the commit succeeded or not!
-The 2PC protocol says that we must wait for the acknowledgement message to arrive in order to decide the outcome.
-If it doesn't arrive, 2PC deadlocks.
+The 2PC protocol says nodes must wait for the acknowledgement message to arrive in order to decide the outcome.
+If it doesn't arrive, 2PC fails to terminate.
 It's not a partition-tolerant protocol.
 Real systems can't wait forever, so at some point the client times out, leaving the commit protocol in an indeterminate state.

-It can be a little tricky to drop the connection at just the right time, but `tc` can help by introducing additional network latency, broadening the window for failure slightly.
-When it happens, the JDBC Postgres client throws exceptions like
+If I cause this type of partition, the JDBC Postgres client throws exceptions like

 ```
 217 An I/O error occurred while sending to the backend.